OctopusDeploy/docs/docs/installation/installing-tentacles/azure-virtual-machines/index.md

 title: Azure Virtual Machines
 description: The Azure VM Tentacle extension makes it easy to automatically download, install and register a Tentacle with your Octopus Deploy server.
 position: 4
-hideInThisSection: true
+hideInThisSectionHeader: true
 ---

 If you deploy software to virtual machines (VM's) hosted in Microsoft Azure, Octopus Deploy provides a [VM Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-extensions-features?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) that makes it easy to install the [Tentacle agent](/docs/installation/installing-tentacles/index.md).

 Currently, only Windows Server 2012 R2 and Windows Server 2016 are supported.